edenfull/RobotWall/README.md

 ![alt tag](https://raw.githubusercontent.com/edenfull/RobotWall/master/img/robotwall.jpg)

-Now I know I need to bring an umbrella!
+Now I will never forget birthdays, and I know I need to bring an umbrella today!
 Thanks, Robot Wall!
 I chose the weather information (low/high) to be displayed in both Celsius and Fahrenheit since I refuse to use Fahrenheit and Andie refuses to use Celsius. :)

 Robot Wall is a Node.js port of [metral's LED sign](https://github.com/metral/led_sign) and [pshved's Muni sign](https://github.com/pshved/muni-led-sign).
+I built this project as a way to continue building my JavaScript and Node.js skills.

 ## How It Works
 Using pshved's [Perl wrapper](https://github.com/pshved/muni-led-sign/blob/master/client/lowlevel.pl), the message to be displayed is converted into its corresponding glyphs of 0's/1's to inform each LED of the sign to be on/off.
 The glyphs are flattened into a string to be passed in as serial port data.
 For example, "Hello World" with each word on its own line looks like this: